This is the 2nd Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Before I started making this video, I did have a go at working on a foam pad, and it was OK for some things, but I need more practice.
 However, there are still techniques I find I have more control over by doing them on my hand.

-Once you have been making flowers for a while, I am sure you will find methods that are easiest for you.
+Once you have been making flowers for a while, I am sure you will find the easiest methods for you.

 Mounting the Petals onto the Calyx

-These Wild Roses are so pretty that they are worth the effort to make, and these are approximately their natural size, but if you’ve got a very large cake and you only want one spray, you could make larger blossoms and leaves.
+These Wild Roses are so pretty that they are worth the effort to make, and these are approximately their natural size, but if you’ve got a huge cake and only want one spray, you could make larger blossoms and leaves.

 Taking one of the petals, I’m painting the back of it with a little bit of glue and mounting it onto the calyx.
 I’m putting the petal right to the center hole, which I will open up again after they are all in place.

-Continuing to place the rest of the petals on the calyx, I have a guide where to put them because each one goes over an arm of the calyx, and the last petal should go under the first petal because that’s the way they grow naturally.
+Continuing to place the rest of the petals on the calyx, I have a guide where to put them because each one goes over the calyx arm, and the last petal should go under the first petal because that’s the way they grow naturally.
 Refer to Video at 15:40

 I’m opening up the hole through the center again to make sure I can get the wire through when I assemble the rose.